MultiSHAP: A Shapley-Based Framework for Explaining Cross-Modal Interactions in Multimodal AI Models: Results

-For MSCOCO examples, the ground-truth caption ``A baby holding a banana in his right hand" (Example 7) shows strong synergistic interactions ($R_k = 0.5709$) concentrated on the correct banana region, indicating effective visual-textual grounding.
-In contrast, the semantically similar foil ``A baby holding a watermelon in his left hand" (Example 8) exhibits suppressive interactions ($R_k = 0.4741$) over the actual banana region, demonstrating the model's ability to detect object hallucinations and spatial mismatches.
+We extended our analysis to image-text retrieval tasks using MSCOCO and Flickr30K (Fig.~\ref{fig:retrieval_examples}).
+For MSCOCO, the ground-truth caption ``A baby holding a banana in his right hand'' (Example 7) shows strong synergistic interactions ($R_k = 0.5709$) concentrated on the banana region, indicating effective visual-textual grounding.
+In contrast, the semantically similar foil caption ``A baby holding a watermelon in his left hand'' (Example 8) exhibits suppressive interactions ($R_k = 0.4741$) over the actual banana region, demonstrating the model's ability to detect object substitutions and spatial mismatches.

-Similarly, Flickr30K examples reveal consistent patterns: the ground truth ``There are some very large onions" (Example 9) exhibits focused positive interactions ($R_k = 0.5970$) with the correct onion regions, while the foil ``There are some very large watermelons" (Example 10) triggers suppressive responses ($R_k = 0.4982$) in the same regions.
-This shows how the model appropriately down-weights visual evidence that contradicts the textual description, effectively filtering hallucinated concepts.
+Flickr30K examples reveal consistent patterns: the ground-truth caption ``There are some very large onions'' (Example 9) exhibits focused positive interactions ($R_k = 0.5970$) with the onion regions, while the foil ``There are some very large watermelons'' (Example 10) triggers suppressive responses ($R_k = 0.4982$) in the same regions.
+This shows how the model appropriately down-weights visual evidence that contradicts textual descriptions, effectively filtering hallucinated object references.
 These retrieval patterns confirm that MultiSHAP successfully captures both positive semantic alignment and negative mismatch detection across different multimodal architectures.

-\textbf{Additional VQA Examples.} Example 3 (Figure~\ref{fig:vqa_examples}(a)) demonstrates another case of synergistic success in breakfast recognition, while Example 6 (Figure~\ref{fig:vqa_examples}(d)) shows harmful suppression in spatial fruit identification, further validating our four core interaction patterns.
-Detailed token-wise analyzes for all examples are provided in the Appendix~\ref{app:token_heatmaps}.